janothan/DL-TC-Generator/src/main/java/de/uni_mannheim/informatik/dws/dl_tc_generator/synthetic/constructed_ontology/README.md

   - Properties have domain and ranges.
   - There is a class hierarchy.
 - Positives are generated.
-- Hard negatives are generated.
+- Hard negatives are generated!